Ecuador & Galapagos

 ↠ The Humboldt Season begins in June and ends in December.

-↠ The Humboldt Current can also bring cooler temperature waters.
-You may need a wetsuit for snorkeling.
+↠ The Humboldt Current can bring cooler temperature waters..
+Most people don't need a wetsuit for snorkeling unless they're going to Los Tuneles where underwater geologic formations have rough or sharp surfaces.
+In this case, a (shorty) wetsuit is provided..
+If you think you may need a wetsuit for other occasions, let us know.
 The wind may be more noticeable, and nights can be cool enough to wear a light sweater or windbreaker.

 Snorkeling and Boat Tours

-↠ Items left on the boat may get wet while you’re snorkeling as other snorkelers are entering and exiting the boats.
+↠ Items left on the boat may get wet while you’re snorkeling as other passengers are entering and exiting the boats.

-↠ You may take towels from your hotel to use on the boat.
-Or bring your own sarong or travel towel.
+↠ You may bring your own sarong or travel towel.

 Cash and Banks